Counties of Ireland: Tudor era

-It was not until the Tudors, specifically the reign of Henry VIII (1509–47), that crown control started to once again extend throughout Ireland.
+Under the Tudors, specifically the reign of Henry VIII (1509–47), crown control started to again extend throughout Ireland.
 Having declared himself King of Ireland in 1541, Henry VIII went about converting Irish chiefs into feudal subjects of the crown with land divided into districts, which were eventually amalgamated into the modern counties.
 County boundaries were still ill-defined; however, in 1543 Meath was split into Meath and Westmeath.
 Around 1545, the Byrnes and O'Tooles, both native septs who had constantly been a pain for the English administration of the Pale, petitioned the Lord Deputy of Ireland to turn their district into its own county, Wicklow.
-However, this was ignored.
+This was ignored.

 During the reigns of the last two Tudor monarchs, Mary I (1553–58) and Elizabeth I (1558–1603), the majority of the work for the foundation of the modern counties was carried out under the auspices of three Lord Deputies: Thomas Radclyffe, 3rd Earl of Sussex, Sir Henry Sydney, and Sir John Perrot.

 Mary's reign saw the first addition of actual new counties since the reign of King John.
 Radclyffe had conquered the districts of Glenmaliry, Irry, Leix, Offaly, and Slewmargy from the O'Moores and O'Connors, and in 1556 a statute decreed that Offaly and part of Glenmaliry would be made into the county of King's County, whilst the rest of Glenmarliry along with Irry, Leix and Slewmargy was formed into Queen's County.
 Radclyffe brought forth legislation to shire all land as yet unshired throughout Ireland and sought to divide the island into six parts—Connaught, Leinster, Meath, Nether Munster, Ulster, and Upper Munster.
-However, his administrative reign in Ireland was cut short, and it was not until the reign of Mary's successor, Elizabeth, that this legislation was re-adopted.
+His administrative reign in Ireland was cut short, and it was not until the reign of Mary's successor, Elizabeth, that this legislation was re-adopted.
 Under Elizabeth, Radclyffe was brought back to implement it.

 Sydney during his three tenures as Lord Deputy created two presidencies to administer Connaught and Munster.
 He shired Connaught into the counties of Galway, Mayo, Roscommon, and Sligo.
-In 1565 the territory of the O'Rourkes within Roscommon was made into the county of Leitrim.
-In an attempt to reduce the importance of the province of Munster, Sydney, using the River Shannon as a natural boundary took the former kingdom of Thomond (North Munster) and made it into the county of Clare as part of the presidency of Connaught in 1569.
-In 1569 the Irish Parliament passed "An Act for turning of Countries that be not yet Shire Grounds into Shire Grounds".
-A commission headed by Perrot and others in 1571 declared that the territory of Desmond in Munster was to be made a county of itself, and it had its own sheriff appointed, however in 1606 it was merged with the county of Kerry.
-In 1575 Sydney made an expedition to Ulster to plan its shiring.
-However, nothing came to bear.
+In 1565, the territory of the O'Rourkes within Roscommon was made into the county of Leitrim.
+In 1569, in an attempt to reduce the importance of the province of Munster, Sydney, using the River Shannon as a natural boundary took the former kingdom of Thomond (North Munster) and made it into the county of Clare as part of the presidency of Connaught.

+In 1569, the Irish Parliament passed "An Act for turning of Countries that be not yet Shire Grounds into Shire Grounds".
+In 1571, a commission headed by Perrot and others declared that the territory of Desmond in Munster was to be made a county of itself, and it had its own sheriff appointed.
+In 1606, it was merged with the county of Kerry.
+In 1575, Sydney made an expedition to Ulster to plan its shiring.
+Nothing came of the plans.